Influenza Vaccine

 1. Medical Necessity

-Aetna considers standard or preservative-free trivalent or quadrivalent injectable influenza vaccines medically necessary according to the recommendations of the Centers for Disease Control and Prevention’s (CDC) Advisory Committee on Immunization Practices (ACIP).
+Aetna considers FDA-approved standard or preservative-free trivalent injectable or intranasally administered influenza vaccines medically necessary according to the recommendations of the Centers for Disease Control and Prevention’s (CDC) Advisory Committee on Immunization Practices (ACIP).

 2. Related Policies